robertmartin8/PyPortfolioOpt/README.md

 ef = EfficientFrontier(mu, S, weight_bounds=(0, 0.1))
 ```

 - L2 Regularisation: this is a novel experimental feature which can be used to reduce the number of negligible weights for any of the objective functions.
-Essentially, it adds a penalty (parameterised by `gamma`) on small weights, with a term that looks just like L2 regularisation in machine learning (except with the opposite sign).
+Essentially, it adds a penalty (parameterised by `gamma`) on small weights, with a term that looks just like L2 regularisation in machine learning.
 It may be necessary to trial a number of `gamma` values to achieve the desired number of non-neglibile weights.
 For the test portfolio of 20 securities, `gamma ~ 1` is sufficient

 ```python
 ef = EfficientFrontier(mu, S, gamma=1)